 Lunch in a local restaurant in Luxor on set menu basis will be offered.

 After lunch we'll go to the East bank to explore huge temples of Karnak which has no equal in the world.
 It is not a single temple, but temple within temple, shrine within shrine, where almost all the pharaohs, particularly of the new Kingdom, wished to record their names & deeds for posterity.
 Its famous Great Hypostyle hall has 134 columns arranged in sixteen rows, covers an area of 4,983 square metres.
 It is the largest single chamber of any temple in the world.
 The hall was decorated throughout.
 All the walls and the shafts of the columns were covered with reliefs & inscriptions showing adoration of the deities, especially Amon-Ra.

-Nile felucca ride to Banana island to discover a vast collection of banana plants, to enjoy sailing along the Nile and to observe a beautiful Upper Egyptian countryside and its islands is offered optionally and costs 15£ per person.
+Nile felucca ride to Banana island to discover a vast collection of banana plants, to enjoy sailing along the Nile river and to observe a beautiful Upper Egyptian countryside and its islands can be taken optionally.

 By the end of the program you will get some time for shopping and then transfer to Luxor airport to catch your flight back to Sharm el Sheikh where our representative will meet you and transfer to your hotel.

 Yes, you need to get a Full visa of Egypt.
 It coasts 25 USD and can be purchased upon arrival in Sharm el Sheikh airport.